School Safety and Student Performance Partnership

 Principal Investigators: Daniel Mears, Ph.D. and Sonja Siennick, Ph.D.

 Research Advisor: Thomas Blomberg, Dean and Sheldon L. Messinger Professor of Criminology, FSU College of Criminology and Criminal Justice

-Graduate Research Assistant: Andrea Lindsey
+Graduate Student: Andrea Lindsey

 Funding Agency: National Institute of Justice through the School District of Palm Beach County